devesh-002/Lucas_island/README.md

 For a more detailed explanation, the notebooks].

-The process of arriving to an island could is stochastic.
+The process of arriving to an island  is stochastic.

 The notebook LucasPrescott74 works with stochastic arrival.
 The associated Python file is lucas_search.py.
 This file contains the lucas_search_ns.py file but adds the stochastic arrival part.